ChrisTheBrave/Group-Project-Base/README.md

 ## Server application APIs

-/api - API route for Airbnb listings and reservation
+/api - API route for Airbnb reviews and past data

 * GET - Logs to console response query from URL. returns response 'Got a GET     request from /api'.

-* POST - obtains listings from request body to fetch url. fetch data json from listings in chicago API and returns JSON response.
+* POST - obtains AirBnb reviews from request body to fetch url. fetch data json from past listings in Chicago API and returns JSON response.
 * PUT - returns response 'Got a PUT request at /api'.

 /profapi - API route for Airbnb reseravation reviews data.

 * GET - Logs to console response query from URL. returns response 'Got a GET request from /api'.
-* POST - obtains past data from Airbnb reservation from request body to fetch url. fetch data json from Airbnb reviews API and returns JSON response.
+* POST - obtains past data from Airbnb reservation from request body to fetch url. fetch data json from Airbnb listings in Chicago reviews API and returns JSON response.
 * PUT - returns response 'Got a PUT request at /api'.

 ## Known Bugs and Future Development